Connection, Realisation, Change

 Ruth Trenery-Leach: Ruth Trenery-Leach (UK): Ruth only discovered larp in 2016, by a fortunate accident.
 Since then she has enjoyed playing short Nordic style larps with the Immersivist Club in London.
 Through attending Game Kitchen, and through the warm encouragement of friends she has made, she has ventured into the world of larp design.
 She has co-designed Life of a House and New Life, and run them in various festivals in the UK.

 Laura Wood: Laura Wood (UK): Laura has designed several larps which have run in several countries throughout Europe, including Here Comes a Candle, Down the Line, and Inside.
 She is a co-organiser for The Smoke: London’s International Larp Festival, and Larps on Location which have run larps including On Location.
 She is a strong proponent of creating a safety culture within larps and larp festivals.
-Her larps The Clinic, and The Discovery of Witches are running in 2021.
+Her larps The Clinic, and The Discovery of Witches ran in 2021.

 |Physical contact||Moderate contact; e.g. hugging, formal partner dancing|